OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-064.md

 ## Psalm 64:7

-> But God will send an arrow upon them;
+> But God will send an arrow into them;
 > Suddenly they will be struck.

 ## Psalm 64:8